Battle of Columbus (1865): Prelude

-The battle
+Battle

 Between 1:30 and 2 p.m. on Easter, April 16, 1865, Wilson's raiders arrived at Girard, and the fighting began.
 Wilson also sent a detachment north of Columbus to West Point, Georgia, to cross the Chattahoochee River there.
 West Point was defended by the garrison at Fort Tyler.
 The Battle of West Point and the Battle of Columbus took place on the same day.

+Confederate John S. Pemberton was injured by a sword during the battle.
+His wound was said to contribute to his formulation of the recipe for Coca-Cola.

 At about 2 p.m.
 Union General Emory Upton's division launched an attack on the lower (southern) bridge.
 Meeting very little resistance, they thought they would cross the bridge and take Columbus relatively easily.
 Upton remarked, "Columbus is ours without a shot being fired."
 But this was a trap.
 Confederates removed the planks on the east side of the bridge to halt the Federals and allow the Confederates to burn the bridge filled with soldiers.
 Recognizing the peril, Upton was forced to retreat.
 It seemed that the Confederates might be able to defend Columbus.

-Confederate John Stith Pemberton was injured by a sword in the Battle of Columbus.
-His wound was said to contribute to his formulation of the recipe for the soda drink Coca-Cola.

-The lower bridge was burned before Union forces could cross.

 Wilson turned his attention to the upper bridge.

+The Mott House in Columbus was the location of Wilson's headquarters.

 As the sun began to set, General Robert Toombs (CSA) telegraphed Governor Joseph E. Brown of Georgia telling him that a skirmish had occurred.
 He projected a "decided fight" the following day.
 To Toombs' surprise, General Wilson launched an assault on the upper bridge at 8 p.m., after nightfall.
 He ordered General Winslow's brigade of the 3rd and 4th Iowa Cavalry regiments to lead the attack.
 Colonel Frederick Benteen was ordered to lead the charge on the bridge.
 He later served under Custer at the Battle of Little Big Horn.